jomartin-999/spring-boot-for-vmware-gemfire/docs/configuration-bootstrapping.md

 As described in
 [geode-clientcache-applications](#geode-clientcache-applications),
-you can configure and run a small VMware GemFire cluster from inside your IDE using Spring Boot.
+you can configure and run a small [vmware-gemfire-name] cluster from inside your IDE using Spring Boot.
 This is extremely helpful during development because it enables you to manually run, test, and debug your applications quickly and easily.

-Spring Boot for VMware GemFire includes such a class:
+[spring-boot-gemfire-name] includes such a class:

 Example 11.
-Spring Boot application class used to configure and bootstrap a VMware GemFire server
+Spring Boot application class used to configure and bootstrap a [vmware-gemfire-name] server

 ``` highlight